 Copyright 2010 Jieqiu Chen

 Chen, Jieqiu.
-"Convex relaxations in nonconvex and applied optimization." dissertation, University of Iowa, 2010.
+"Convex relaxations in nonconvex and applied optimization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.